IssaAlBawwab/gcp-ecommerce-end-to-end/README.md

 * **Make:** For automating build and deployment tasks.
 * **Terraform:** For defining and managing the infrastructure on GCP.
 * **Looker Studio (example):** For creating analytical dashboards.

-## Setup and Deployment (to do)

-## Configuration

-* **Confluent Cloud:** The producer and consumer applications rely on a Confluent Cloud API configuration file (`confluent_cluster_api.txt`) for connecting to your Kafka cluster.
-Ensure this file is placed in the project root.
-* **GCP Credentials:** The consumer application uses a GCP service account key file (`gcp_key.json`) to authenticate with Google BigQuery.
-Ensure this file is placed in the project root (exercise caution when handling this file and avoid committing it to public repositories).

 ## Running the Applications